Selecting a Solution

 Is the AI supervision contextual or keyword-based?

 Keyword-based supervision flags any message containing trigger terms, regardless of context.
 The result is a high false-positive rate.
-Contextual AI evaluates how language is used inside the communication and identifies risk in the context of SEC and FINRA recordkeeping standards.
+Contextual AI identifies risk in context of SEC and FINRA recordkeeping rules, evaluating how language is used inside the communication.
 The buyer impact is review volume: keyword AI multiplies it, contextual AI reduces it.

 Ask the vendor How does the platform decide what to flag for review?
 What is the typical false-positive rate for a firm of our size?
 Can you show me the flagged-vs-cleared report from a comparable customer?